 On November 6, 1994, Edward, 55, an electrical engineer at Hughes Aircraft, Dolores, 47, a self-employed typist, and Danny, a USC voice student and opera singer, were all found dead in Danny’s burning car in a Los Angeles County high school parking lot not far from the Charles home.

 These murders were “very vicious, very cold,” Sgt.
-Curtis Royer, former lead detective for LA County Sheriff’s Dept, told “The Real Murders of Orange County,” airing Sundays at 8/7c on Oxygen.
+Curtis Royer, former lead detective for L.A.
+County Sheriff’s Dept, told “The Real Murders of Orange County,” streaming now Oxygen.com.